 Some people even feed cats ground up eggshells as a supplement when feeding raw diets or homemade cooked diets (the shells contain high amounts of calcium), but if your cat is eating a complete and balanced commercial cat food, this is unnecessary and even potentially harmful.
 Always talk to your veterinarian before giving your cat any supplements.

-Are Eggs Bad for Cats?
+Could Eggs be Bad for Cats?

 Egg whites are high in protein, but egg yolks are high in fat.
 A little fat in your cat’s diet is a good thing, but too much fat can be harmful.
 If your cat eats too much of any fatty human food, it can cause stomach upset, including diarrhea and vomiting.